Marlin-DE200/Marlin-DiscoEasy200/README.md

 but do not currently have even Single Build support

 * [Direct stepping](https://reprap.org/wiki/Direct_Stepping) / [Step Daemon](https://github.com/colinrgodsey/step-daemon)

+Memory usage does not appear to be a major issue at present.
+The largest current build is the experimental Unified Bed Levelling which comes in at c.
+187k of a maximum 248KB.

 The implementation of this version has been designed to be flexible and to allow for both easy updating as new stock versions of Marlin are released, and